-Dr. Ellen Kenchington presented an overview of “Vulnerable Marine Ecosystems in the ABNJ of the Atlantic since the adoption of the FAO Deep-Sea Guidelines”.
-A timeline for the resolutions was presented along with the actions taken by the Regional Fisheries Management Organizations/Arrangements (RFMO/As).
+Dr Ellen Kenchington presented an overview of “Vulnerable Marine Ecosystems in the ABNJ of the Atlantic since the adoption of the FAO Deep-Sea Guidelines”.
+A timeline for the resolutions was presented along with the actions taken by the RFMO/As.
 It was noted how quickly RFMO/As moved to close areas, particularly seamounts.
-An example was given where an area was negotiated between a State and an RFMO to protect coral from the harmful impacts of bottom contact fishing gears.
-This area was partly within the exclusive economic zone of Canada and partly within the Northwest Atlantic Fisheries Organization regulatory area in ABNJ (the 3O Coral Closure).
-Key points from UN General Assembly Resolutions and the FAO Guidelines were provided and it was noted that for many areas of the deep sea RFMO/As have been guided by the precautionary approach and the language of the UNGA Resolutions that call for actions where vulnerable marine ecosystems (VMEs) are known or likely to occur.
-The use of topographical features such as seamounts, hydrothermal vents, canyons and ridges, as proxies for VMEs was explained and justified.
-Progress since the publication of the FAO Deep-Sea Guidelines was summarized, including the establishment of new RFMO/As and the move by the EU (Spain) and South Korea to adopt regulations to implement UNGA resolution in non-RFMO/A areas.
-Lastly the suite of conservation and management tools used by RFMO/As to protect VMEs and facilitate recovery of deep-sea fish stocks were discussed.
-These included: effort restrictions, vessel licensing, VMS monitoring and improved data reporting, total allowable catch (TACs) for selected species, by-catch limits, gear modifications (e.g., exclusion devices), closed areas to certain gears, freezing of the fishing footprint, encounter protocols and move-on rules, gill-net ban > 200 m, and port State control and blacklisting to reduce IUU fishing.
-For each of these the context within the UNGA resolutions and the FAO Deep-sea Fisheries Guidelines was provided and an example of RFMO action was discussed.
+An example was given where an area had been negotiated between a State and an RFMO to protect coral from the harmful impacts of bottom-contact fishing gear.
+This area was partly within the EEZ of Canada and partly within the NAFO regulatory area in ABNJ (the 3O Coral Closure).
+Key points from UNGA Resolutions and the FAO Deep-sea Fisheries Guidelines were provided, and it was noted that, for many areas of the deep sea, RFMO/As have been guided by the precautionary approach and the language of the UNGA Resolutions that call for actions where VMEs are known or likely to occur.
+The use of topographical features, such as seamounts, hydrothermal vents, canyons and ridges, as proxies for VMEs was explained and justified.
+Progress since the publication of the FAO Deep-sea Fisheries Guidelines was summarized, including the establishment of new RFMO/As and the move by the European Union (Member Organization – Spain) and the Republic of Korea to adopt regulations to implement UNGA Resolutions in non-RFMO/A areas.
+Lastly, the suite of conservation and management tools used by RFMO/As to protect VMEs and facilitate recovery of deep-sea fish stocks were discussed.
+These included: effort restrictions, vessel licensing, vessel monitoring system (VMS) monitoring and improved data reporting, total allowable catch (TACs) for selected species, bycatch limits, gear modifications (e.g. exclusion devices), closed areas to certain gear types, freezing of the fishing footprint, encounter protocols and move-on rules, gillnet ban > 200 m, and port State control and blacklisting to reduce IUU fishing.
+For each of these, the context within the UNGA Resolutions and the FAO Deep-sea Fisheries Guidelines was provided and an example of RFMO action was discussed.
 It was noted that not all of these tools were used by every RFMO and that management actions were implemented according to individual circumstances.

-The group thanked Dr. Kenchington for a very interesting, clear and comprehensive presentation.
+The group thanked Dr Kenchington for a very interesting, clear and comprehensive presentation.
 The first question related to the impacts that VMEs have on the fisheries by way of displacing effort off traditional fishing areas.
-It was explained that, back in 2004-2006, there was a general belief that bottom trawl fisheries were severely impacting on and destroying deepwater corals, and that all seamounts contained extensive coral habitats.
-Whereas there has been documented damage, the overall impression that is now emerging is that the demersal fisheries tend not to occur in areas having high concentrations of corals or sponges (though in some areas research vessel trawls have landed several metric tonnes of coral or sponge in a 1 km tow) and that fishers often avoid such areas so as not to lose gear or contaminate catches.
+It was explained that, in 2004–06, there had been a general belief that bottom trawl fisheries were severely impacting on and destroying deepwater corals, and that all seamounts contained extensive coral habitats.
+While there has been documented damage, the overall impression that is now emerging is that the demersal fisheries tend not to occur in areas with high concentrations of corals or sponges (although in some areas, research vessel trawls have landed several tonnes of coral or sponge in a 1 km tow) and that fishers often avoid such areas so as not to lose gear or contaminate catches.
 Therefore, the impact on the fisheries of the current bottom closures in the Atlantic, for example, has typically resulted in only a very minor impact on the fishery.
-Indeed, some fisheries are prosecuted close to current VME boundaries indicting that VMEs may be supporting the fishery production.
+Indeed, some fisheries are prosecuted close to current VME boundaries, indicating that VMEs may be supporting the fishery production.